Petroware/Uom-Public/README.md

 $ git clone https://github.com/Petroware/Uom.git
 ```

+The Java code is in the `src` tree, while the C# code is in the `Petroware` tree.
+The compiled libraries are in the `lib` folder.

 ## Dependencies

 UoM has no external dependenies.
 The Energistics unit database
+(`./src/no/petroware/uom/witsmlUnitDict.xml` and `./Petroware/LogIo/Uom/witsmlUnitDict.xml`)
-(`./src/no/petroware/uom/witsmlUnitDict.xml`) is embedded in the library.
+is embedded in the library.

 ## API Documentation